i10x-ai/getopenpay-go/docs/CustomerInvoiceSettings.md

 `func (o *CustomerInvoiceSettings) UnsetDefaultNetD()`

 UnsetDefaultNetD ensures that no value is present for DefaultNetD, not even an explicit nil
+### GetEmailReceiptOnPaid

+`func (o *CustomerInvoiceSettings) GetEmailReceiptOnPaid() bool`

+GetEmailReceiptOnPaid returns the EmailReceiptOnPaid field if non-nil, zero value otherwise.

+### GetEmailReceiptOnPaidOk

+`func (o *CustomerInvoiceSettings) GetEmailReceiptOnPaidOk() (*bool, bool)`

+GetEmailReceiptOnPaidOk returns a tuple with the EmailReceiptOnPaid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEmailReceiptOnPaid

+`func (o *CustomerInvoiceSettings) SetEmailReceiptOnPaid(v bool)`

+SetEmailReceiptOnPaid sets EmailReceiptOnPaid field to given value.

+### HasEmailReceiptOnPaid

+`func (o *CustomerInvoiceSettings) HasEmailReceiptOnPaid() bool`

+HasEmailReceiptOnPaid returns a boolean if a field has been set.

+### SetEmailReceiptOnPaidNil

+`func (o *CustomerInvoiceSettings) SetEmailReceiptOnPaidNil(b bool)`

+ SetEmailReceiptOnPaidNil sets the value for EmailReceiptOnPaid to be an explicit nil

+### UnsetEmailReceiptOnPaid
+`func (o *CustomerInvoiceSettings) UnsetEmailReceiptOnPaid()`

+UnsetEmailReceiptOnPaid ensures that no value is present for EmailReceiptOnPaid, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)